TopologyMapping/network-security/README.md

 The code saves the search results to JSON files.
 After performing the search with the specified network criteria, the code stores the JSON files in the `scans` folder.
 Each JSON file represents the search results for a specific network or IP address.

-The `enqueue` method of the `Shodan` class receives a `taskcfg` parameter, which represents the IP prefixes to be executed by Shodan.
+The `enqueue` method of the `Shodan` class receives a `taskcfg` parameter, which represents the IP prefixes to be executed by the shodan_script.py.

 ```python
 command=[